Gh057y/Epstein-RAG/README.md

 # Epstein-RAG
 Download and RAG to query Epstein files

-5min work with ChatGPT - untested
+5min work with ChatGPT - work in progress

+Test and mention issues!

 ## Setup